 The Government of India estimates that the power sector will require investments of $250 billion, providing significant investment opportunities in one of the world’s fastest transforming power sectors.
 The promotion of new technologies and service like smart grids, energy storage, clean coal, hydroelectric restoration and areas of energy efficiency are a top priority.

 India’s goal of accelerated transition to electric vehicles represents the beginning of a unique investment opportunity.
-U.S. energy, technology and automotive companies are well positioned to provide input and help shape the electric vehicle market at this early stage, and research institutions are seeking to develop collaborative partnerships with their counterparts in India,.
+U.S. energy, technology and automotive companies are well positioned to provide input and help shape the electric vehicle market at this early stage, and research institutions are seeking to develop collaborative partnerships with their counterparts in India.

+India is an emerging economic powerhouse and a critical leader on climate action.
 India’s water and wastewater management sector is expected to provide investment opportunities worth $13 billion for multinational companies over the next three years.
 This happens as the government addresses water scarcity and environmental issues and the Clean India and Smart Cities initiatives continue to grow.

 Diekman holds a MPP from American University and a B.A. from University of Toledo, Ohio.
 Diekman resides in Washington, D.C.